nimaafshar/metadamagenet/README.md

 ### Meta-Learning

-In meta-learning, a general problem, such as classifying different images (in the *ImageNet* dataset) or classifying different letters (in the *Omniglot* dataset), is seen as a distribution of tasks.
+In meta-learning, a general problem, such as classifying different images (in the *ImageNet* dataset) or classifying different letters (in the *Omniglot* [^omniglot] dataset), is seen as a distribution of tasks.
 In this approach, tasks are generally the same problem (like classifying letters) but vary in some parameters (like the script letters belong to).
 We can take a similar approach to our problem.
 We can view building detection and damage level classification as the general problem and the disaster type (like a flood, hurricane, or wildfire) and the environment of the disaster (like a desert, forest, or urban area) as the varying factor.
 In distance-learning methods, the distance function returns a distance between the query sample and each class's sample.
 Then the query sample is classified into the class with minimum distance.
 These methods are helpful when we have a high number of classes.
 However, in our case, the number of classes is fixed.
 Thus, we used a model-agnostic approach.
-Model agnostic meta-learning algorithms find a set of parameters for the model that can be adapted to a new task by training with very few samples.
+Model agnostic meta-learning [^maml] algorithms find a set of parameters for the model that can be adapted to a new task by training with very few samples.
-We used the MAML algorithm and considered every different disaster a task.
+We used the MAML [^maml] algorithm and considered every different disaster a task.
 Since the MAML algorithm consumes lots of memory, and the consumed memory is relative to the model size, we have used models based on EfficientUnetB0 and only trained it for building localization task.